aws/pgactive/md/global-sequences-alternatives.md

       SELECT setval('some_seq', 2);

       -- ... etc
 ```

 You should be sure to allow a large enough `INCREMENT` to
 leave room for all the nodes you may ever want to add since changing it
 in future is difficult and disruptive.

-On BDR-Postgres 9.4, create the sequence with `USING local` to
-make sure there\'s no conflict with any `default_sequenceam`
-setting.

 If you use bigint values there is no practial concern about key
 exhaustion even if you use offsets of 10000 or more.
 You\'ll need